GLOBAL MARKETS-Tech leads tentative rally as Powell soothes markets - News Break

 AMP Capital’s chief economist Shane Oliver put it this way in a note to clients on Wednesday: “This is all a long way off as even the first hike is a while away.”

 Powell’s comments helped the yield on benchmark 10-year U.S. Treasuries lower and put the brakes on a rising U.S. dollar.
-The 10-year Treasury yield fell to 1.4666% on Tuesday, creeping only a little higher in Asia according to MarketWatch data.
+The 10-year Treasury yield fell to 1.4666% on Tuesday and stayed there early in the Asia session.

 The U.S. dollar lost a little ground overnight, but it remains near multi-month highs after the Fed’s change in tone cleared out a heap of short positions.

-The greenback was firm against most majors on Wednesday and last traded 0.1% higher at $1.1928 per euro, according to moneychanger XE, and was close to its highest for the year at 110.80 yen.
+The greenback was firm against most majors on Wednesday and last traded 0.1% higher at $1.1928 per euro and was close to its highest for the year at 110.78 yen.

 “Dollar bears, surfing a wave of easy Fed policy, are running out of time,” Societe Generale analysts said in a note.